Amulet-Games/Repositories-Records/README.md

 # Repositories-Records
-Used to find all the created repositories.
+Use this to find all the created repositories.

 Game Repositories: <br />
   - 2D Tower Defense <br />